baggashivansh/IntentDesk/README.md

 # IntentDesk

-**IntentDesk** is a generative UI workspace where users describe what they want to do in plain English, and the interface dynamically adapts to their intent.
+IntentDesk is a generative UI workspace where users describe what they want to do in plain English, and the interface adapts dynamically based on user intent.

-Instead of navigating menus or learning workflows, users simply express intent — the UI decides what to show.

-Built for **The UI Strikes Back** hackathon using **Tambo’s Generative UI SDK for React**.
+This project is built for **The UI Strikes Back** hackathon and focuses on demonstrating intent driven interfaces using Generative UI concepts.

----

-## The Problem
+## Problem

-Most applications force users to learn the interface first.
+Most applications require users to learn the interface before they can be productive.

-Menus, tabs, and workflows assume users already know:
+Menus, tabs, and predefined workflows assume prior knowledge and create unnecessary friction.
-- where things are
-- what actions are possible
-- how to move step by step

-This creates unnecessary friction.

----

-## The Idea
+## Idea

-IntentDesk flips the model.
+IntentDesk flips the interaction model.

-The user does not learn the app.
-The app learns the user’s intent.

-Users type what they want to do, and the UI reshapes itself into the most relevant interface.

-No fixed dashboard.
+Users express intent in natural language.
+The system decides which interface to present.

-No static navigation.
+There is no fixed dashboard or static navigation.
-The UI is the response.
+The UI itself is the response to user intent.

----

 ## How It Works

 1. The user enters a natural language request
-2. The AI interprets the intent
+2. The intent is interpreted and mapped to a UI state
-3. Tambo selects the most appropriate UI component
+3. The most relevant UI component is selected
-4. That component is rendered instantly
+4. The component is rendered dynamically

-The same input field can produce completely different interfaces.
+Different intents can produce completely different interfaces from the same input field.

----

 ## Example Intents

-- “I want to add an expense” → Expense form appears
+- “Add an expense” → Expense input form
-- “Show my expenses” → Table view appears
+- “Show my expenses” → Tabular view
-- “Summarize my spending” → Summary cards and chart appear
+- “Summarize my spending” → Summary cards
-- “I’m new, help me” → Guidance UI appears
+- “I am new, help me” → Guidance interface

----

-## Registered UI Components
+## Registered UI Components (Planned)

-- **AddExpenseCard** – simple expense input form
-- **ExpenseTable** – tabular view of expenses
-- **SummaryCards** – high-level spending summary
-- **HelpCard** – onboarding and guidance

-All components are registered with Tambo and rendered dynamically based on user intent.

----

-## Why Generative UI

-Traditional UIs are static and force users to adapt.

-Generative UI allows interfaces to:
+- AddExpenseCard
+- ExpenseTable
-- respond to intent
+- SummaryCards
-- reduce cognitive load
+- HelpCard
-- adapt in real time

-Tambo enables this by letting AI decide *which UI* to render, not just *what text* to reply with.

----

 ## Tech Stack

 - React
 - Tambo Generative UI SDK
 - JavaScript
-- Mock data (no backend)

----

-## Hackathon Focus
+## Scope

-This project is intentionally minimal to emphasize:
-- clear intent → UI mapping
-- best use of Generative UI
-- simplicity and UX clarity
+This is a frontend focused project using mock data.
+There is no backend or persistent storage.

-The goal is not feature depth, but demonstrating adaptive interfaces.
+The goal is to demonstrate intent to UI mapping and adaptive interfaces, not feature completeness.

----
+## Hackathon Context

+Built for **The UI Strikes Back** hackathon.
+The project intentionally prioritizes clarity, simplicity, and Generative UI concepts over feature depth.

-## Team
+## Status

-Made with ♥️ by **Shivansh Bagga**
+Project setup in progress.
+Core intent mapping and dynamic rendering to be implemented.

+Built by Shivansh Bagga